ENVIRONMENTALLY-FRIENDLY ENGINE

 (◎: Head of the Group)

 In a diesel engine, liquid fuel is injected into a high-temperature, high-pressure cylinder, atomized and evaporated, then ignited and burned to be converted into power.
-Therefore, burning the fuel at an appropriate time is important for reducing the fuel consumption rate and harmful exhaust emissions.
+Therefore, burning the fuel at an appropriate time is crucial for reducing the fuel consumption rate and harmful exhaust emissions.
 However, the ignitability differs depending on the fuel used.
 And since ignition is a factor that determines the subsequent combustion state, indices for ignitability evaluation have been studied and proposed so far.
-Currently, definitions and test methods for fuel ignitability are standardized by ISO (International Organization for Standardization) and JIS (Japanese Industrial Standards), and various performance evaluations regarding engines are made on the premise of the fuel standards.
+Currently, definitions and test methods for fuel ignitability are standardized by ISO (International Organization for Standardization) and JIS (Japanese Industrial Standards), and various performances regarding engines are evaluated on the premise of the fuel standards.

-Considering the future, it can be expected that the fuel properties will change due to future regulations and changes in domestic and global supply and demand.
-At that time, if the theoretical relationship between fuel properties and ignitability is known, it will be possible to evaluate the fuel that will be supplied in the future to some extent.
+Considering the future, the fuel properties are expected to change due to future regulations and changes in domestic and global supply and demand.
+At that time, if the theoretical relationship between fuel properties and ignitability is known, we can evaluate the fuel supplied in the future to some extent.
 We are conducting experiments and creating computational models focusing on the aromatic components contained in fuels.

-In addition, part of this research is being conducted with the fuel supply and advice from fuel suppliers.
+In addition, we are conducting a part of this research with the fuel supply and advice from fuel suppliers.

 Fig.2 Conceptual Diagram of Fuel Properties Estimation Model